 Max Your Airline Miles With Discover It Miles

-If you are a frequent air traveler or planning a trip that involves plenty of expensive air reservations, you should definitely consider getting the Discover it Miles card.
+If you are a frequent air traveler or planning a trip that involves plenty of pricey flights, you should definitely consider getting the Discover it Miles card.
 This is easily one of the best credit cards for airline rewards.
-Discover it Miles will reward you 1.5 airline miles for every single dollar you spend using the card.
-Additionally, this card will match all of the miles you earn at the end of the year as well.
-Also, unlike some other travel rewards card programs, the miles you earn with Discover it Miles never expire, either.
+Discover it Miles will reward you 1.5 airline miles for every dollar you spend using the card.
+Additionally, this card will match all of the miles you earn at the end of the year, doubling your rewards.
+Also, unlike some other travel rewards programs, the miles you earn with Discover it Miles never expire.

 Rack Up Rewards Points With Chase Sapphire Preferred

 If you’re on the road a great deal for business or pleasure, the Chase Sapphire Preferred credit card has some of the best overall travel rewards programs out there today.
-This card rewards you BIG for travel; you’ll earn double points for major travel expenses like airfare and train tickets as well as hotels; you’ll also earn double points for taxi fare and expenses using Lyft as well.
+This card rewards you BIG for travel; you’ll earn double points for major travel expenses like airfare and train tickets as well as hotels; you’ll also earn double points for taxi fares and events using Lyft.

-Additionally, the Chase Sapphire Preferred card rewards users double points for dining out at any restaurant around the world, too.
-This card also has many other great benefits that are useful for travelers, including trip cancellation insurance, baggage delay insurance, and zero foreign transaction fees.
+Additionally, the Chase Sapphire Preferred card rewards users double points for dining out at any restaurant around the world.
+This card also has many other great benefits, including trip cancellation insurance, baggage delay insurance, and zero foreign transaction fees.

 RELATED: HSBC Gold Mastercard Review.

-No Annual Fee On The Wells Fargo Propel American Express Card
+No Annual Fee With The Wells Fargo Visa Signature Card

-If you want a good travel card that doesn’t hit you hard with high annual fees, you should definitely check out the Wells Fargo Propel American Express Card.
-You can earn up to three times the points on many travel-related expenses with this card, including dining out, airfare, rental cars, and lodging.
+If you want a good travel card that doesn’t hit you hard with high annual fees, you should definitely check out the Wells Fargo Visa Signature Card, with no annual fee and a 0% introductory APR for the first 15 months.

 RELATED: Wells Fargo Platinum Card Review.